tucker-bin/noctua-forest/README.md

 4. Push to `main` → Cloud Build builds and deploys to Cloud Run.

 Contact
-- For partnerships, manuscript submissions, and platform questions, email support@noctuaforest.com
+- For questions and partnerships: support@noctuaforest.com
+- Guides: `SEMANTIC-SEARCH-GUIDE.md` for search tuning